thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 support as mandatory can, therefore, indicate that the service might not be accessible in a non-oblivious fashion.
 Services that are intended to be accessed either as an oblivious target or directly SHOULD NOT mark the "oblivious" parameter as mandatory.
+Note that since multiple SVCB responses can be provided for a single query, the oblivious and non-oblivious versions of a single service can have different SVCB records to support different names or properties.

 The scheme to use for oblivious requests made to a service depends on the scheme of the SVCB record.
 This document defines the interpretation for